 Microsoft Teams Vs Slack: Helper Bots

 You will find many interesting bots in Microsoft Teams, which allows you to interact with external parties while staying in MS Teams.
-Some of the latest bots supported by Microsoft Teams are Mio, Whobot, Zoom.ai, Growbot, Workbot, Polly and Statsbot.
+Some of the latest bots supported by Microsoft Teams are Mio, Whobot, Zoom.ai, Growbot, Workbot, Polly, and Statsbot.
 These bots help users stay connected with all business stakeholders through Microsoft Teams itself.

 Microsoft Teams Vs Slack: Cost Effectiveness

 Free versions are available for both Slack and Microsoft Teams for businesses with smaller team sizes to get started.
-In terms of the premium plan, both Slack and Microsoft Teams come at a reasonable price for most of the businesses.
+In terms of the premium plan, both Slack and Microsoft Teams come at a reasonable price for most businesses.
 However, Microsoft Teams has an added advantage, as it comes free with the premium versions of Office 365.
-So, you can manage your plans, calendar, documents and collaboration at a much lesser price compared to Slack.
+So, you can manage your plans, calendar, documents, and collaboration at a much lesser price compared to Slack.